-Diesel Electrical/Electronic Systems Technician (DE11) Technical Certificate of Credit
+Diesel Electrical/Electronic Systems Technician, TCC (DE11) Technical Certificate of Credit

 The Diesel Electrical and Electronic Systems Technician certificate program provides the student with training for becoming an entry level diesel electrical/electronics systems technician.
 The topics presented include diesel shop safety and tool use, basic electrical and electronics theory, starting and charging systems, and electronic controls and accessory systems.